 Inclusion is at the heart of our school, we celebrate that all children are different and unique.
 We aim to ensure that each child is fully included in all aspects of school life and meet any areas of specific needs.

 Depending on the individual needs of children, they will receive both curriculum support in class and additional support in small groups as appropriate.
 The quality of teaching within the classroom has the greatest influence over children’s progress and we will invest in training, resources and monitoring to ensure our classrooms are an inclusive place for all children.
-This is known as the ‘Wave 1’ or ‘Quality First Teaching’.
+This is known as our 'Universal Offer'.

-Additional interventions at ‘Wave 2’ will be planned to enable children to accelerate their progress and work at, or above the expectations for their age.
+Additional 'Targetted' interventions will be planned to enable children to accelerate their progress and work at, or above the expectations for their age.
 These are generally taught in a small group and sometimes a 1:1 situation.

 EAL specifically are those pupils who have a first/home language other than English and who are in the process of learning and using English as an additional language through the curriculum and the broader life of the school.